rotationalio/rotational.io/content/en/blog/2023-11-20-ensign-streamlit.md

 ## Getting Started

-As with trying anything new for the first time, it is best to start small and work your way up.
-In this tutorial we will show you how you can build a simple stock market chart that displays prices in real-time.
+In this tutorial we'll start small by building a simple stock market chart that displays prices in real-time.
 You can then expand on this tutorial to perform more complex data transformations and analytics, and build more sophisticated dashboards.

 ### Step 1: Get an API Key from Finnhub
 First, you will need to get a Finnhub API key from [FinnHub](https://finnhub.io).
 Finnhub provides RESTful APIs and websocket for stocks, currency, and crypto.
 Once you have your Finnhub key, add it as an environment variable as follows: